 The best managers aren’t managers; they are unbelievable coaches.
 They know what they are doing, create visions for what can be, believe in their people, and mentor them to reach their potential.
 While people think of a manager as above somebody, a coach supporting somebody, underneath them to catch them when they fail and push them up to achieve.

 One of the difficult and painful transitions in a career is going from an individual contributor to a manager of people.
 The transition is much easier with the mindset of being a coach.
 Below are some best practices for being a coach, instead of a despised manager.

 Get the basics right

 Invert yourself from above to below

 Often when people think about management or a manager, they think about an org chart and hierarchy.
-The most important thing to do in becoming a coach is changing your orientation.
-Instead of imagining yourself over them, imagine yourself as supporting them as a coach.
+The most important thing to do in becoming a coach is to change your orientation.
+Instead of imagining yourself over them, imagine yourself supporting them as a coach.
 Changing your orientation towards someone can profoundly change your relationship.

 Focus on making people better at what they do.
 Give them the training, feedback, best practices, and encouragement they need to achieve their goals.

 Don’t tell people to get there, show them how to get there